Netixsol-Innovator-Internship/Waqas-Munir/Weel-7/Day-2-3-4/README.md

 - Created a minimal authentication workflow which can be injected into any project
 - Used Passport's local strategy and Jwt strategy

+## Day # 04

+- Added Swagger UI to the project

+### Assignment

+- Connected Swagger UI to the contacts module